 Can I transfer funds from my other Securus account to my TDCJ account?

 Yes.
 You can move funds between your TDCJ and non-TDCJ accounts; however, you cannot

 transfer funds in and out of an Offender Debit Account.
 You can fund an Offender

 I’m not getting calls.
 Is my offender suspended?

 To find out if your offender has been suspended from phone privileges, contact the TDCJ

 unit where the offender resides.

-To discuss your Securus CBS-TDCJ account or other accounts, call
+To discuss your Securus TDCJ account or other accounts, call